CezarRoberto/CezarRoberto/README.md

 # Hey 👋

-My name is Cézar Rodrigues, I'm from Brazil I'm a Computer Enginner Student, that have been working to improve my code skills everyday
+My name is Cézar Rodrigues from Brazil.
+I'm a Computer Enginner Student, that have been working to improve my code skills everyday

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes